-You guessed it… another common question from prospective boat buyers!
-‘What does water ballast do?’
+Another common question among prospective boat buyers: “What does water ballast do?”

-Water ballast technology is a fantastic way to combine the soft-riding benefits of a deep V hull and great stability at rest.
+Water ballast technology is the perfect way to combine the soft-riding benefits of a deep V hull and great stability at rest.

-In the past, boat designers have had to compromise by building flatter hulls to achieve the required stability at rest.
-As we all know, a flatter hull shape means a hard, pounding ride.
-(You may have ridden in another aluminium boat on a windy day and found the ride to be almost unbearable.)
+Many boat manufacturers have to compromise by building flatter hulls to achieve the required stability at rest.
+You may have ridden in some of these aluminium boats on windy days and found the ride to be almost unbearable.

-Bar Crusher has worked hard to promote the benefits of water ballast technology in Australia.
-As a result, a huge number of anglers are finding that as a fishing platform, the improved stability at rest is hard to beat.
+For over 20 years, we’ve worked hard to promote the benefits of water ballast technology in Australia.
+As a result, many thousands of experienced boaters know a Bar Crusher boat’s performance while underway and stability at rest is hard to beat.

 Download FREE Boat Buyer’s Guide